-Electrical wire color code for three phase applications provides a standard means of identifying individual wires.
-Three phase supply uses either four or five wire.
+Electrical wire color code for three-phase applications provides a standard means of identifying individual wires.
+Three-phase supply uses either four or five wires.
 The configuration uses three live lines, a ground wire, and a neutral wire at times.
 In this article, we will review what the three-phase wire color code is, its benefits, and frequently asked questions on the concept.

 Thus, it is necessary to be abreast with whatever standard in use to avoid the catastrophic effects of misconnection.
 For example, In the USA, the National Electric Code (NEC) is different for low voltage (120/208/240V) and high voltage (277/480V) as the table shows.

 |Ground (Optional)||PG||Green/Green with yellow stripe/bare wire||Green/Green with yellow stripe/bare wire|

 Another common wire color code for three-phase systems is that of the International Electrotechnical Commission, more commonly known as IEC.
 Most of Europe abides by this code and the table below contains the code details.

 Benefits of Wire Color Code

 Generally, buildings have electricity coming in at one point before distribution to other parts using a series of wires.
 Each of these wires serves a function in the circuit, and a color code ensures accurate connection, even in a three-phase application where it can easily get confusing.
 Some of the benefits of color coding are as follows: